-6.3 Constraints on the expression of gender.
+6.3.
+CONSTRAINTS ON THE EXPRESSION OF GENDER.
 Until now we have avoided discussion of questions of gender.
 We assume that gender is included in the feature composition of a pronoun when the representation includes an activated Class node.
-We assume that Class is a dependent of Individuation.
-However, we have not discussed the internal structure of this major organizing node.
+We assume that Class is a dependent of Individuation, but we have not discussed the internal structure of this major organizing node.
 The reason for this is that gender (or class) features vary more widely in the world's languages than either person or number.
 For example, while all languages seem to have at most four persons and four numbers, the set of gender/class systems seems much less constrained.
-Some languages have no gender marking whatsoever, including Acholi, a Nilo Saharan language, Brahui, a Northern Dravidian language, and Tonkawa, a Coahuiltecan language.
-Other languages which have upwards of ten distinct genders or classes of nouns (cf. Corbett 1991).
-It may turn out that some systems involve an open-ended set of lexically determined classes.
+Some languages have no gender marking whatsoever; these include Acholi, a Nilo Saharan language, Brahui, a Northern Dravidian language, and Tonkawa, a Coahuiltecan language.
+Other languages have two or three genders.
+The limiting case is probably represented by the Bantu languages, which have upwards of ten distinct genders or classes of nouns (see Corbett 1991).
+It may turn out that some systems involve an open-ended set of lexically determined classes while others involve a closed set of grammatically determined classes.
 The former would of course be beyond the scope of our geometry.
 Consequently, we leave the problem of identifying the dependents of the Class node open for future research.

-6.3.1 Dependency of gender on number.
-The reason that we assume that the Class node is a dependent of Individuation is that this captures Greenberg's (1963:95) Universal 36, which states that '[i]f a language has the category of gender, it always has the category of number.'
-To the best of our knowledge this universal is absolute.45 At first glance, it is not obvious that our proposal does in fact capture this universal dependency of gender on number.
+DEPENDENCY OF GENDER ON NUMBER.
+We assume that the Class node is a dependent of Individuation because this captures Greenberg's universal 36, which states that '[i]f a language has the category of gender, it always has the category of number' (1963: 95).
+To the best of our knowledge this universal is absolute.
+At first glance, it is not obvious that our proposal DOEs in fact capture this universal dependency of gender on number.
 In particular, how do we eliminate the possibility of a pronoun system that manifests gender distinctions, but not number distinctions?
-Such a system would require activation of the nodes Individuation, Class and at least one dependent of Class.
-However, it would crucially not activate either the Minimal or Group nodes, as schematized below:
+Such a system would require activation of the nodes Individuation, Class, and at least one dependent of Class, but it would crucially not activate either the Minimal or Group nodes, as schematized in 41.